narqo/syseng_exporter/README.md

 The command above builds a Docker image with the syseng-exporter, using provided `Dockerfile`;
 downloads supporting images with syseng-challenge service and Prometheus; and runs everything.

+Prometheus is running at http://localhost:9090, open the address in web browser.

 The following metrics are exported from the syseng-challenge service:

 - `syseng_http_requests_total{code="NNN"}` - shows how often each HTTP status code has been served